John Adams High School (Indiana): State and national recognition

 In 1966, the football team was ranked 3rd in Indiana state rankings and 9th nationally.

 In the 1972–1973 season, the boys basketball team finished 2nd in Indiana state tournament.

 In the 1978–1979 season, the boys basketball team was ranked 1st in every Indiana regular season poll.

 In 1994, boys soccer was changed to a unified state tournament, allowing all Indiana teams to compete on the same level for a state championship.
 The Adams boys team won their sectional, regional and semi-state games.
 They were victorious in the first game of the final four, but after a loss in the championship game, they finished the season as state runner-up.

-In 2012 and 2013, Adams began to grow as an athletic power.
 In 2012, the basketball team won a sectional title and defeated the Lake Central Indians in the regional semifinals.
 The following school year the football team, coached by Craig Redman, compiled a 9–3 record, equaling the school record for wins.
 Coach Redman won conference coach of the year in football, as well as wrestling.
 The basketball team again won a sectional title.
 Along the way they defeated Penn, Mishawaka Marian, and New Haven, all teams who had players committed to play basketball at Notre Dame.